AjayKMehta/setup-machine/NeovimNotes.md

 CodeCompanion comes with a set of built-in prompts that can be accessed via the Actions Palette or by `:CodeCompanion <prompt>`.

-For more information on how to create custom prompts, see [here](https://codecompanion.olimorris.dev/extending/prompts.html).
+For more information on how to create custom prompts, see [here](https://codecompanion.olimorris.dev/configuration/prompt-library#creating-prompts).
 You can assign a keymap and even specify that it is a slash command.

 Prompts can be used inline or in chat buffer.

+To refresh markdown prompts: `:CodeCompanionActions refresh`.

 You can have multiple variables as part of a prompt, for example: `:CodeCompanion #{buffer} #{clipboard} analyze this code`.